Thai fishermen convert boats to cash in on human-smuggling

 Hanif, who uses only one name, said he had helped a fellow Ranong fisherman strip the interior of a boat to hold people.

-Abdul Nazir, who earns about 6,000 baht a month repairing old fishing nets, added: “Fishermen around here are buying bigger boats.
-A few have been converted below deck to transport illegal migrants where fish and ice would normally be stored.”

-Many locals saw nothing wrong with transporting boat people, according to Manit Pianthong, chief of Takua Pa district in neighboring Phang Nga province.
+Many locals saw nothing wrong with transporting boat people, said Manit Pianthong, chief of Takua Pa district in neighbouring Phang Nga province.

 “Villagers and fisherman have been living with migrants coming in and out of Thailand for more than 30 years because of our proximity to Myanmar,” he said.

-Some boats were heading all the way to Myanmar to pick passengers up for the crossing, said Surachet Abdullah, a Rohingya rights activist and member of the Muslims For Peace group, a Thai charity.

-“It’s a service that comes right to the door.
-It’s a really big business.”

 Thailand is the world’s third-largest exporter of seafood.
-It is also one of the worst centers for human-trafficking, according to the U.S. State Department, which in June downgraded Thailand to its lowest ranking for “not making significant efforts” to tackle the crime.
+It is also one of the worst centres for human-trafficking, according to the U.S. State Department, which in June downgraded Thailand to its lowest ranking for “not making significant efforts” to tackle the crime.
+(Editing by Andrew R.C.
+Marshall and Nick Macfie)